 Please let us know if you have a medical condition that may be of concern such as diabetes. high blood pressure, artificial heart valves and joints, rheumatic fever, etc or if you are on any medications like heart medications, aspirin, anticoagulant therapy, etc.

-- Meet the Doctor & Team
+- Meet our doctor & team

-- Thorough exam by orthodontist
+- Receive a thorough exam by an orthodontist

-- Estimated length of treatment presented
+- Watch the estimated length of treatment presented

 - Discuss financial options with our treatment coordinator